aguslr/docker-bulsatcom/README.md

 > **[Bulsatcom][2]** is Bulgarian satellite television, internet & mobile
 > operator, founded in 2000 as the first DVB-S operator in the country.

+It's a refactoring of Vasil Valchev's [IPTV Kodi add-on for Bulsatcom][3].

 Installation
 ------------